 - Directory of Ontario Citizen Science: Find a project suited to your abilities and interests.
-Projects focus on birds, bats, turtles, fish and much more.
+Projects focus on birds, bats, turtles, fish and more.

 - Backyard Surveys: Do you hear frogs calling in a nearby wetland or see salamanders and their vernal pool habitats in your woodlot?
-Learn how you can help track these species and their habitats throughout the province.
+Learn how you can help to track these species and their habitats throughout the province.

-Bird Studies Canada have a variety of citizen science programs.
+Bird Canada have a variety of citizen science programs.
 Explore their website to find a program that interests you!

 Programs in need of volunteers on Georgian Bay include: